 Taking the time to think ahead, discuss, and plan properly will help to make sure that your nanny feels appreciated rather than taken for granted or left out.
-Gifts are an important way of acknowledging your nanny over the holidays, but more important is the effort and respect you show in ensuring that everyone has the opportunity to freely and comfortably celebrate the holiday season.
+Gifts are an important way of acknowledging your nanny over the holidays, but more important is the effort and respect you show in ensuring that everyone has the opportunity to freely, comfortably, and safely celebrate the holiday season.

 Lisa Diker is the creator of THE NANNY TOOLBOX & the proud mother to three young girls.